-This popular heirloom beet has a beautiful, deep-red color and reddish-purple leaves!
-Very sweet and delicious, the baby leaves are a rage in salads.
+Sweet and delicious!
+Bull’s Blood Beet has a beautiful, deep-red color and reddish-purple leaves.
+The baby leaves of this popular heirloom are all the rage in salads.
 (50 days)

 Sow successive crops all season long, starting 2 to 4 weeks before last frost in spring, and continuing until a month before first frost in fall.
 (Sowings in intense mid-summer heat may not germinate as well.)
 Sow where the plants are to grow, 1/2 inch deep, 4 to 6 inches apart, in full sun on a neutral (non-acid) soil.